 Let’s say your navicular stress fracture wasn’t diagnosed for a year.
 A story that’s all too common.

 If it were me or my kid I’d go for 8 weeks (sorry) of nonweightbearing (definitely in a boot as ankle movement rocks the joint where the stress fracture is) and crutches—trying NOT to touch the boot on the ground.
-Even for ‘little trips’ to the fridge etc. Light touch on the ground is OUT! 😊 … sorry.
+Even for ‘little trips’ to the fridge etc. Light touch on the ground is OUT! 😊.

 Supersurgeon Joseph Torg published on this in 1982 and followed up with key papers over the next 30 years.
 That’s the 40 years I refer to in the title … 1982-2024.

 An obvious question is: “When is the delay to diagnosis too long for conservative management to work?”.
-No-one has a study that addressed that good question.
+No-one has addressed that good question with research/data.
 But we’ve seen many athletes with 12-month delays (and more) who healed their fractures with nonweightbearing.
 (Khan et al., 1992)

 What does surgery entail?

-The point to realise about ‘surgery’ is that if you really think about what this entails it’s not at all simple.
-If the surgeons suggest the ‘screw’ only you are trying to get compression of a very small fracture (probably 3 mm in depth into the navicular, see picture) with a screw that misses the fracture.
-The screw would be ‘behind’ that fracture in the picture—it would not cross it directly.
+The point to realise about ‘surgery’ is that it’s not at all simple.
+If the surgeons suggest the ‘screw’ approach there are various ways of screwing a navicula.
+One screw or two?
+Remember, the goal is to compres a very small fracture (probably 3 mm in depth into the navicular, see picture) with a screw that may miss the fracture (depending on the surgeon’s approach, as above.
+In some cases of screwing, the screw is aimed ‘behind’ that fracture in the picture (distal to it)—the screw would not cross the fracture itself (too small).
+This is different to a scaphoid fracture screw where the screw crosses the fracture line and compresses the broken parts of that bone.

 If the surgeons say they are going to do a “coffin graft” or some type of “graft”—putting new bone into the fracture site (from you or from a cadaver)—you have to realise that they are affecting the joint surface (where the talus fits into the navicular).
-So this new bone has to fit into a curved surface—of course there is not going to be perfect healing.
-Once you say ‘joint’ you are saying risk of ‘arthritis’ so there is a risk of arthritis of this joint with this surgery.
-(Sorry but it’s just the truth—what % of people?—Has not been well reported but I’d guess 20% as not an overestimate).
+So this new bone has to fit into a curved surface—of course, there is not going to be perfect healing.
+Once you say ‘joint’ you are saying risk of “arthritis”; risk of talonavicular arthritis (midfoot pain) with this surgery.
+(Sorry but it’s just the truth—what % of people?—Has not been well reported but I’d guess 20% of patients with grafts.
+I welcome correction/data here.

-While I have you I will just say that I don’t believe the “98% success rate” for surgery in one of the studies you may see.
-I have heard of (and studied in my own studies) so many surgical failures that 98% success is just not a number to take seriously if you are a patient considering surgery.
-Sorry (again, you can tell this is coming from Canada).
-The authors are not lying—they are just reporting on a subgroup of patients.
-Of course the surgeons who have more realistic results (I would say 60% success is good) don’t publish their results in a journal.
+May I just add that I don’t believe the “98% success rate” for surgery in one of the studies you may see.
+I have heard of (and reported, Khan, AJSM, 1992) so many surgical failures that John McEnroe comes to mind … “surely you can’t be serious”.
+The authors are not lying—they are just reporting on a subgroup of patients; the surgeons who have more realistic results (I would say 60% success is good) don’t publish their results in a journal.
 Neither do surgeons who have even lower success rates of their surgery (and, I hope, give up on doing those very tricky operations and refer to superspecialists).

 Paul Gasol’s NBA career was never the same after a navicular stress fracture.
 He had surgery.
 If we count that as a fail, we need to find another 49 NBA players who had successful outcomes of navicular surgery to reach that 98% number.
 Show me the money.